 We’d like to get broad-based participation from the Naked Capitalism community.
 Our target is 1100 donors for this fundraiser.
 Some have told us they are in tough shape now and can’t give but hope to contribute when their finances recover.
 So if you are having a good year, can you dig deeper and give more to make up for loyal readers who can’t participate in this fundraiser?

 It will all even out in the end.
-Everything you do – reading, commenting, giving, and sending us information – is essential to making this community work.
+Everything you do – reading, commenting, giving, and sending us information and antidotes – is essential to making this community work.
 You can help right now by following this link to make a donation.

 Our accompanying kickoff post gives a high-level view of what we’d like to do.
 Over the course of the fundraiser, we identify specific things that your donations will fund and tell you when we’ve hit each of these monetary goals.